 Childhood obesity is a growing problem in the U.S., and Northern Michigan is no exception.
 In the past 40 years, the prevalence of childhood obesity has increased 300 percent.
-That translates to 32 percent of children being overweight (National Health and Nutrition Examination Survey NHANES).
+That translates to 32 percent of children being overweight nationwide, according to the National Health and Nutrition Examination Survey.

 We talked with Dr. Stephanie Galdes DO, FAAP, a physician at Kid’s Creek Children’s Clinic in Traverse City, about how parents can help their kids lead active, healthy lifestyles by following the 5-2-1-0 Let’s Go! program, which was originally developed through the Barbara Bush Children’s Hospital in Maine.

 - 5 or more fruits and vegetables per day

 - 2 hours or less of screen time (no screens in the bedroom or for kids under 2)

 When talking about childhood obesity, what do you recommend to parents?